Skip to main content

 Handling

 4.2.8.3.
-(1) Areas in which flammable liquids or combustible liquids are transferred from one container or storage tank to another, or are used in such a way as to release potentially explosive concentrations of flammable vapours, shall be
+(1) Areas in which flammable liquids or combustible liquids are transferred from one container or storage tank to another, or where they are used in such a way as to release potentially explosive concentrations of flammable vapours, shall be

-(a) separated from possible sources of ignition by a spatial separation of not less than 6 m, or by a fire separation,
+(a) separated from possible sources of ignition by a spatial separation of not less than 6 m or by a fire separation,

 (b) provided with a drainage system to control spills in conformance with Subsection 4.1.6.,